Zhoushan: Shengsi Islands National Scenic Area

 Shengsi Islands National Scenic Area (嵊泗列岛国家级重点风景名胜区) is the only national level scenic area in China that is established on a group of natural islands.
 The scenic area, consisting of hundreds of islands outlying the Hangzhou Bay, boasts multiple quality beaches, rocks, and cliffs.
 Although it is commonly endowed with natural seascape beauty, each island is unique.
 Jihu and Nanchangtu Twin Beaches, the northernmost sand beaches of Southern China (and the natural beaches closest to Shanghai), make Sijiao Island a popular tourism destination.
 Shengshan is one of the most important fishing ports on the East China Sea.
 The eastern coast of Shengshan Island features steep cliffs, an ideal place to view sunrise above the sea.
 On the north coast is the abandoned fishing village of Houtouwan, now overgrown with vegetation.
-Gouqi Island has well-preserved fishing villages and cultures, the largest aquatic farm in China and the Mountain and Sea Wonders (山海奇观) rock that was believed to be left by General Hou Jigao of Ming Dynasty, who defended the southeastern coast against the raids from wokou.
+Gouqi Island has well-preserved fishing villages and cultures, the largest aquatic farm in China and the Mountain and Sea Wonders (山海奇观) rock that was believed to be left by General Hou Jigao of the Ming dynasty, who defended the southeastern coast against the raids from wokou.
 Huaniao Island features the Huaniao Lighthouse, initially built in 1870 with the reputation of the first lighthouse of the Far East (远东第一灯塔), that stands on the busiest shipping route in China entering and leaving Shanghai and the Yangtze River.
 The lighthouse has been on the National Major Historical and Cultural Sites list under protection since 2001.